Random matrices: Angular integrals

+\end{itemize} For $\beta=2$, the Gaussian ensemble $H_N$ and Lie algebra $\operatorname{Lie} U_N$ are the sets of Hermitian and anti-Hermitian matrices respectively.
+They are related by multiplication with $i = \sqrt{-1}$, so that Itzykson--Zuber and Harish-Chandra integrals coincide up to a $-1$ sign in the formulas.
+For $\beta=1$, the sets of real symmetric and antisymmetric matrices are genuinely different, in particular their respective dimensions $\frac{N(N+1)}{2}$ and $\frac{N(N-1)}{2}$ differ.

 In angular integrals, integrands are not invariant under the left and right actions of the full group $U_N^\beta$ on itself: there is only a residual invariance under the action of a subgroup.
-This residual invariance leads to constraints on the \textbf{moments} In the $U_N$ case, the residual invariance includes the left and right actions of the diagonal subgroup $(U_1)^N$, which act on matrix elements as $U_{i,j} \to \varphi_i U_{i,j} \psi_j$ with $|\varphi_i| = |\psi_j| = 1$.
-Then the moments must vanish unless $\{j_k\} = \{j'_l\}$ and $\{i_k\} = \{i'_l\}$, which implies in particular $m=n$.
-For example,
+This residual invariance leads to constraints on the moments